liwuqi95/hyoid_tracking/README.md

 python main.py --model_path ./weights/fhrnet.pt --data_dir ./source --output_dir ./outputs
 ```

+Parameters:

+--model_path

---model_path The path of the pretrained model
+The path of the pretrained model.

+--data_dir

---data_dir The folder contains VFSS Images
+The folder contains input VFSS Images.

+--output_dir

---output_dir The results folder
+The folder where the results will be saved.